c3g/GenPipes_Docs/docs/source/development/dev_guide.rst

 #.
 Use a local dev branch in order to make your changes / modifications / enhancements.
 Validate your changes and issue a Pull Request from your fork's local dev branch to GenPipes dev branch.

 #.
-Submit your PR along with the associated issue number (use -m "Fix: #[issue-num] when committing changes to your branch) for review by the GenPipes Dev team.
+Submit your PR along with the associated issue number (use -m "Fix: #[issue-number] when committing changes to your branch) for review by the GenPipes Dev team.
 If the changes are tested, working and acceptable, those will be merged into the GenPipes/dev branch.

 #.
 For any further queries regarding contributing to GenPipes, refer to `README.md`_ file.